wqking/metapp/doc/interfaces/metaclass.md

 ```

 Register a constructor.
 The parameter `constructor` is a Variant of `metapp::Constructor`.
-The returned `MetaItem` can be used add annotations to the meta data.
+The returned `MetaItem` can be used to add annotations to the meta data.

 **Example**